trishutiwari/MOCdata/README.md

 ### MOC Data
-#Transferring MOC data from redis to influxDB using python
+#Transferring MOC data from Redis to InfluxDB using python

 I used Python and the following technologies to carry out the project: